- Symptoms of viral tonsillitis

 - symptoms of bacterial infection (with PBHA etiology) usually disappear within 3-4 days (even without an antibiotic).

-In the case of viral angina, the prognosis is good, and the main complications are usually are prolonged dry cough or bacterial infection.
+In the case of viral tonsillitis, the prognosis is good, and the main complications are usually are prolonged dry cough or bacterial infection.
 In contrast, untreated streptococcal sore throat, although it resolves spontaneously, can lead to the development of serious complications, such as:

 - Purulent complications (early) – periparous abscess, purulent cervical lymphadenitis, purulent otitis media and/or mastoiditis, purulent inflammation of the paranasal sinuses.